zmsy/zmsy.github.io/content/misc/best-music-of-2019-ranked/index.md

 * Jai Paul giving up and not providing [a real master of the 2013 leaked album](https://pitchfork.com/news/jai-paul-returns-with-2-new-songs-listen/) is a big disappointment
 * One of my favorite remixes of all time, a.k.a.
 [EPMD - Run It (Duke Dumont Remix)] came back into my life in a big way
 * [One of the vampires from "What We Do in the Shadows"](https://www.youtube.com/watch?v=iiqjsiGyCYE) wrote a song with Josh Homme for the Desert Sessions album and it's as ridiculous as you might think.

----
-author: Zach Morrissey
----
-pub_date: 2019-12-18
----
-twitter_handle: _zmsy
----
-description: There were a lot of real good tracks this year, and some bad ones.